-Did you know that the average individual spends about 182 total hours a year in the bathroom?
+Did you know that the average individual spends about 182 hours annually in the bathroom?
 Even though it’s not as much as you might spend in your living room binge-watching Netflix shows, it’s quite a bit of your time.
 If you spend that much time in your bathroom, it should probably be a well-appointed space, which is why bathrooms are one of the most frequently remodeled spaces in a home.
 And when you’ve got the itch to remodel, bathroom moulding ideas might be one of the first things you start daydreaming about for your home.

-Improving your loo includes a lot of decision points, though.
+Improving your loo includes a lot of decision points, though, not just the moulding.
 You’ll need to consider fixtures, flooring, counters, storage, lighting, available space, and even more—plus, don’t forget the finishing touches like trim and mouldings!

 Today’s post seeks to answer some common questions and give a few insights that can help make your remodel a success.

 How Much Will It Cost To Remodel My Bathroom?

 Not surprisingly, bathroom renovation costs will vary greatly depending on the size of your space and the materials you select.
 The national average cost is $12,000 to $15,000.
 If you’re living in the San Francisco or San Jose areas (our service area here at The Moulding Company), the average remodel is $13,000 based on ImproveNet.com data.

 A small or guest bathroom encompassing 40-50 square feet could cost as little as $9,000.
 Jump to a primary bathroom with 120 square feet or more; costs can soar to $35,000.